 As for the second part of religion, it is gratitude ( shukr).
 Gratitude is submission to Allah Almighty.

-On the Day of Retribution, everyone will be gathered with their Imams, and the believers will be with him.
-This was narrated from al-Khatib from Anas to Tarikh al-Baghdad.
-He said about the 71 verses of Surah al-Isra: On that day We will call all the people together with their leaders.”- "... this means they will be called with their prophets."
-Imam al-Suyuti in "Durrul Mansur" (5/316) noted that this tradition was transmitted by Ibn Abu Hatim and Ibn Mardaveyh.
+On the Day of Retribution, everyone will be gathered with their imams, and the believers will be with him.
+This was reported from al-Khatib from Anas to Tarikh al-Baghdad.
+He said about the 71st verse of Surah al-Isra: “ On that day We will call together all the people along with their leaders."- “...this means they will be called with their prophets.”
+Imam al-Suyuti in Durrul Mansur (5/316) noted that this tradition was transmitted by Ibn Abu Hatim and Ibn Mardawayh.
 The same was narrated from Mujhid.
-This was narrated by Ibn Jarir in his tafsir (15/126) and by al-Suyuti in Durrul Mansur from Ibn Munzir.
+This was reported by Ibn Jarir in his tafsir (15/126) and by al-Suyuti in Durrul Mansur from Ibn Mundhir.

-Abdullah ibn Masud said: When the Prophet (peace and blessings of Allah be upon him) in al-Jarand distributed spoils after the battle of Hunayn, people began to flock to him.
+Abdullah ibn Masud said: “When the prophet (peace and blessings of Allah be upon him) Hunain was distributing spoils after the battle in al-Jarand, people began to flock to him.
 Prophet (peace and blessings of Allah be upon him) said: “Allah sent one of his slaves to his tribe as a prophet.
-His tribe beat and wounded him.
-He, wiping the blood from his forehead, said: "Oh Lord, forgive my people, truly they do not know."
-Abdullah ibn Masud said: “I still seem to see how the prophet (peace and blessings of Allah be upon him) wiping the blood from his forehead, talks about this man and says: “O my Lord!
-Forgive my people, for they don't know."
+His tribe beat and injured him.
+He, wiping the blood from his forehead, said: “O Lord, forgive my people, truly they do not know.”
+Abdullah ibn Masud said: “Even now I seem to see how the prophet, (peace and blessings of Allah be upon him) wiping the blood from his forehead, tells about this man and says: “O my Lord!
+Forgive my people, for they do not know.”
 This hadith was narrated by Ahmad in Musnad 7/378, hadith 4366.
-The scholar of this work said that this hadith is sahih-ligeyrihi.
+The researcher of this work said that this hadith is sahih-ligeirihi.

-Ibn Mardawayh narrates from Ibn Abbas that the Prophet (peace and blessings of Allaah be upon him) said: “On the Day of Retribution, Allah will order the herald to say: “Let those stand up whose reward Allah has made obligatory for Himself!” and only those who forgave and reconciled people in this world will stand up" .
-Allah Almighty said: But whoever forgives and establishes peace, then his reward will be with Allah.”
-This hadith was narrated by as-Suyuti in ad-Durrul mansur, 6/11; Khatib al-Baghdadi in Tarikh Baghdad, 11/198; Ibn Hibban in Raudatul Uqal, pp. 176-177; al-Bayhaqi in "Shuab al-iman" from Hassan al-Basri in uniform mursal(as the words of Hassan al-Basri) with a complete chain; Hammad bin as-Sari in "al-Zuhd" 2/904 and Abu Nuaym in "al-Hilya" 9/204 from Hassan al-Basri in uniform maukuf(as his words).
+Ibn Mardaweikh narrates from Ibn Abbas that the Prophet (peace and blessings of Allah be upon him) said: “On the Day of Retribution, Allah will order the herald to say: “Let those whose reward Allah has made obligatory for Himself stand up!” and only those who have forgiven and reconciled people in this world will stand up.” .
+Allah Almighty said: “ But if anyone forgives and establishes peace, his reward will be with Allah.”
+This hadith was reported by al-Suyuti in ad-Durrul mansur, 6/11; Khatib al-Baghdadi in Tarikh Baghdad, 11/198; Ibn Hibban in “Raudatul Ukalya” pp. 176-177; al-Bayhaqi in "Shuab al-iman" from Hasan al-Basri in the form mursal(as the words of Hasan al-Basri) with a complete chain; Hammad bin al-Sari in al-Zuhd 2/904 and Abu Nuaim in al-Hilya 9/204 from Hasan al-Basri in the form maukuf(as his words).

-See “as-Sahih” by Imam al-Bukhari, the book “Dignities”, the chapter “The Qualities of the Prophet (peace and blessings of Allah be upon him)”, hadith 3560. (“Fathul-bari”, 6/566); “as-Sahih” by Imam Muslim, the book “Dignities”, the chapter “The abstinence of the prophet (peace and blessings of Allah be upon him) from committing sins” hadiths, 2327, 2328.
+See “al-Sahih” by Imam al-Bukhari, book “Virtues”, chapter “Qualities of the Prophet (peace and blessings of Allah be upon him)” hadith 3560. (“Fathul-bari”, 6/566); “al-Sahih” by Imam Muslim, book “Virtues”, chapter “Abstinence of the Prophet (peace and blessings of Allah be upon him) from committing sins” hadiths, 2327, 2328.

 See al-Hashiya, 2.

-And in conclusion, praise be to Allah - the Lord of the worlds!
+And in conclusion, praise be to Allah, the Lord of the worlds!

-Translation by Abu Imran as-Salafi
+Translation by Abu Imran al-Salafi

 Do other creatures besides man need patience?

-The best kind of patience is when a person can punish the one who was unfair to him, but for the sake of Allah, he shows patience and forgives.
-That is why the Prophet ﷺ said: “My favorite sip is a sip of patience, when I restrain my anger, and no matter what servant of Allah restrains his anger, the Almighty will certainly fill his heart with faith (iman)” .
+Most best view patience - when a person can punish someone who was unfair to him, but for the sake of Allah he shows patience and forgives.
+And so the Prophet ﷺ said: “The most favorite sip for me is a sip of patience when I restrain my anger, and whichever servant of Allah restrains his anger, the Almighty will certainly fill his heart with faith (iman).” .

-One of the fruits of patience is success, and in this regard, even unbelievers, atheists, show patience.
+One of the fruits of patience is success, and in this regard, even non-believers and atheists show patience.
 One very great inventor was asked how he achieved such heights in science.
-He replied: "99 parts out of 100 I gave to work, it was patience, and some part was inspiration."
+He replied: “I gave 99 parts out of 100 to work, it was patience, and some part was inspiration.”

 Imam Ahmad said about the number of mentions of the patient: